 In order to provide us with good quality gold, we supplied ourselves in the form of official gold coins minted by the Bank of Mexico.

-The difficulty of the work lay in the small size of the pendant, which made handling difficult.
+The difficulty of the work lays in the small size of the pendant, which made handling difficult.

-For this work, a piece of gold coin is laminated to make a plate that is then cut with the saw to bring out the contours of the Inca cross.
+For this work, a 22 karat nugget of gold is laminated to obtain a plate which is then cut with the saw to bring out the contours of the Inca cross.